 After hiring an in-house team of developers and designating a lead architect, we were able to address tech debt issues and embarked on re-engineering our platform to support its current scale.
 There were certainly tradeoffs that had to be made along the way to support our change in platform, but they’ve paid off in the full as we now have full flexibility to scale.

 #3 Involve the outsourcing team more for better results

 Outsourcing product development is tricky.
 It’s possible to benefit from such scheme but only when you keep key competencies in-house.
 If you do that, you can use out staffing to increase manpower and speed up things.

 Try to make these external developers feel like they are actually a real part of your team.
-Do daily stand-ups together when you hire a developer, ask their opinion when you design new features, let them beta-test your product and use it in their daily life.
+Do daily stand-ups together when you hire a developer from a mobile app development company, ask their opinion when you design new features, let them beta-test your product and use it in their daily life.
 The more they are engaged the better results will be because they will start to care about your product, not only billable hours.

 At Mailburn, we did it exactly that.
 Our iOS lead and product manager were part of Mailburn team, and remote outsource developers strengthened our iOS development.
 We communicated on a daily basis in Slack, involved them in product decisions and did daily stand-ups and weekly planning together.
 The external team is so engaged they work during the evenings and make a real difference for Mailburn product, and not just coding.

 #4 Pre-coding, product development shouldn’t be outsourced